finos/FDC3/docs/api/ref/DesktopAgent.md

 leaveCurrentChannel() : Promise<void>;
 ```

-Removes the app from any channel membership.
-Context broadcast and listening through the top-level `fdc3.broadcast` and `fdc3.addContextListener` will be in a no-op when the app is not on a channel.
+Removes the app from the last joined channel.
+Exists for backward compatibility.
+See [`leaveChannel`](#leaveChannel).

 #### Examples